Want to learn how to schedule an email in Outlook?

 If Gmail is popular for one thing, it’s the clean interface it offers.

-Outlook has tried to offer a clean interface with its recent updates, but it doesn’t get anywhere near Gmail’s streamlined look and even lacks some handy features.
+Outlook has tried to offer a clean interface with its recent updates, but just like its other competitors, such as Apple Mail, it doesn’t get anywhere near Gmail’s streamlined look and even lacks some handy features.

 In addition to boasting a simple interface and providing great security for your emails, Gmail also uses AI to power useful features like smart compose.
 This isn’t something you can expect to find in Outlook.

-2. With Gmail, You Get Access to a Ton of Extensions
+2. With Gmail, You Get Access to Way More Extensions

-But even then, your options will be limited.
+But even after using paid add-ons like the MAPILab toolbox, your options will be limited.

-Gmail, on the other hand, was designed to exist as a standalone tool until G Suite was introduced.
-So it comes with tons of extensions that can help boost your email productivity.
+Gmail, on the other hand, was designed to exist as a standalone tool until Google Workspace was introduced.
+So it comes with tons of extensions that can help boost your email productivity and email engagement.

 Wait, what is GMass?

-SMBs, solopreneurs, churches, and individuals can also use GMass to send emails to a target audience.
+SMBs, solopreneurs, institutions, and individuals can also use GMass to send bulk emails to a target audience.

 With GMass, you can: